-Restoration of peatland in Sous-Martel-Dernier
+Renaturalisation of the raised bog in Sous-Martel-Dernier

-As part of the renaturalisation project, drainage ditches are being closed off using unique structural methods.
-Photo: myclimate This climate protection project involves the renaturalisation of the upland moor in Sous-Martel-Dernier, reducing the amount of greenhouse gases released into the atmosphere.
+Near-natural raised bogs are important habitats for dragonflies and amphibians.
+Photo: myclimate Thanks to the climate protection project, another raised bog in Sous-Martel-Dernier can be renaturalised, which means less greenhouse gas is released into the atmosphere.
 Climate protection is not the only advantage arising from rewetting however, since biodiversity, the water table and tourism are also set to benefit, as is the local construction industry.
 In their natural state, moors have enormous carbon storage potential.
 Globally, moors store 30 per cent of soil carbon, despite the fact that they cover only three per cent of the world's surface.
 In the past, many of Switzerland's moors were dried out using drainage ditches so that people could use the land for agriculture or harvest peat.
 Although they have been protected since the Rothenthurm Initiative in 1987, two thirds of the country's moors, which number over 500, are still in their drained state due to a lack of money.
 As a result, CO_2 continually passes into the atmosphere.
 Only rewetting guarantees that a drained moor is restored as a long-term store of CO_2 .
-"The upland moor in Sous-Martel-Dernier is one of the largest areas of natural moorland in Switzerland.
-The moor in Sous-Martel-Dernier in the canton of Neuchâtel - a moorland of national importance - was renaturated.
+The upland moor in Sous-Martel-Dernier is one of the largest areas of natural moorland in Switzerland.
+The moor in Sous-Martel-Dernier in the canton of Neuchâtel - a moorland of national importance - will be rewetted in 2023.
 The climate protection project closed the funding gap and was therefore of key importance for this renaturalisation project, which was conducted by the canton of Neuchâtel.
-The project is co-financed by federal contributions and by Pro Natura Neuchatel and Pro Natura Switzerland."
-Intact moorland for long-term carbon storage On drained moorland, oxygen penetrates into the soil and converts the bound carbon in the peat soil into CO_2 , which then escapes into the atmosphere.
-To rewet moorland, the drainage ditches must be closed off Project type: Land Use and Forestry Project location: Neuchâtel, Switzerland Project status: In operation, credits available Annual CO2 reduction: 20 t Situation without project Drained moorland releases CO2 into the atmosphere Project standard
+The project is co-financed by federal contributions and by Pro Natura Neuchatel.
+Project type: Land Use and Forestry Project location: Neuchâtel, Switzerland Project status: In operation, credits available Annual CO2 reduction: 18 t CO2e Situation without project Drained moorland releases CO2 into the atmosphere